TheFuturoHouse.com | Latest Site News & Updates

 "Futuro Home - Burren-Dah Estate 1970.
 The "spaceship" was brought over from NSW on a truck.
 It was set over a lake and open on the weekend for inspection.
 The building behind it was the sales office and the company responsible was Development Underwriting.
 I was the land sales secretary and responsible for furnishing (with accessories) the Futuro home.
 All the other furniture was built in - ent...irely made of fibreglass.
 We would have hundreds of people through the home on a weekend and I'm still looking for the person who stole the plastic grapes out of the bowl!!
 After the estate was fully sold the "spaceship" was moved to it's last location on Leach Highway.
 The last I heard it was looking very sad stored in some warehouse somewhere......I would love to see it restored to it's former glory."

 " categories; there are articles online that would support any of those classifications.
-However when all of the various reports are assessed and then weighted based on reliability [and yes that is my opinion of reliability] I am forced to conclude that this should be classified as a confirmed Futuro that is currently located in a back yard somewhere in High Wycombe
+However when all of the various reports are assessed and then weighted based on reliability (and yes that is our opinion of reliability) we are forced to conclude that this should be classified as a confirmed Futuro that is currently located in a back yard somewhere in High Wycombe

 What appears to be the best information on the Futuro is posted in the Facebook Group Bring Back The Leach Hwy/Karel Ave Spaceship

 In 2010 the Futuro was offered for sale by the current owner in a local newspaper ad.
-The text of the add went like this: [a scan of the ad can be found here]
+The text of the add went like this: (a scan of the ad can be found here

 "SPACESHIP from Willeton, cnr Leach Highway & Karel Ave, approx 6m dia, needs f/glass repairs $10,000.
 High Wycombe."